 4. Digital twins:

 GANs can be used to construct synthetic digital twins where an artificial system preserves all the patterns of the true system while providing a copy that can be used for testing and experimentation.
-For clinical data, as the digital twin preserves the relationships, patterns, and characteristics of the original data, it can used for data analysis, accelerating data acquisition, and labelling.
+For clinical data, as the digital twin preserves the relationships, patterns, and characteristics of the original data, it can used for data analysis, accelerating data acquisition, and labeling.
 Personalized digital twins are being used to monitor nutrition and weight, as well as sudden health changes [7].

 5. Medical education:

 Generative AI can also be used to rapidly produce training material and simulations for students to use for learning.
 Such training material is customizable; for example, if a student is having difficulty distinguishing between a left lower lobe collapse and consolidation, examples of each type could be created and presented in the form of X-rays to the student [4].
-In this way, synthetic data can assist in ‘edge-case’ learning material and reducing the proportion of material presented that the student is already comfortable with.
-Also, since each image can be created to be unique, they cannot be reverse searched during examinations, and can also differ from examples that students may have been shown in lectures and during revisions [4].
+In this way, synthetic data can assist in ‘edge-case’ learning material and reduce the proportion of material presented that the student is already comfortable with.
+Also, since each image can be created to be unique, they cannot be reverse searched during examinations and can also differ from examples that students may have shown in lectures and during revisions [4].
 It is regarded that low-fidelity data can be useful for educational purposes (e.g., methodological and software education) and initial data exploration, whereas high-fidelity data are more useful for developing models [8].

 Concerns and conclusion

 While generated data can help in providing additional data to balance models, overcorrection of imbalances can also worsen model performance by leading to poor calibration of risk predictions or wrong absolute risks [8].
-Even if corrections and balancing were done perfectly, another area of concern is whether synthetic data would ever be used for decision making or whether final analyses will always need to be conducted on the original data [8].
-Generating synthetic data is a highly resource intensive process, especially for complex images found in the medical context.
-Despite recent advances, generating data remains computationally intensive and it can take weeks to develop successful models [4].
+Even if corrections and balancing were done perfectly, another area of concern is whether synthetic data would ever be used for decision-making or whether final analyses will always need to be conducted on the original data [8].
+Generating synthetic data is a highly resource-intensive process, especially for complex images found in the medical context.
+Despite recent advances, generating data remains computationally intensive, and it can take weeks to develop successful models [4].
 Additional research is needed to understand whether potential benefits outweigh the time and effort required to generate synthetic data that are fit for use [8].
-Finally, there is no clear legislation surrounding the use of synthetic data [9] as of now, which can lead to questions on how and to which extent synthetic data would be regulated, or otherwise.
+Finally, there is no clear legislation surrounding the use of synthetic data [9] as of now, which can lead to questions on how and to which extent synthetic data would be regulated or otherwise.

-Despite its unpolished state, synthetic data promises to be a potential gamechanger for how medical records and data are procured, used, and analyzed.
-Much of the interest and speculation comes because of how vital data and its handling has become for the healthcare industry.
+Despite its unpolished state, synthetic data promises to be a potential game-changer for how medical records and data are procured, used, and analyzed.
+Much of the interest and speculation comes because of how vital data and its handling have become for the healthcare industry.
 Healthcare innovations such as telehealth, retail healthcare, and asynchronous consultations will also come with their own data-related problems and requirements.
 Whether it can prove its skeptics wrong and become a mainstay of healthcare data, however, is something only time can tell.

 Synthetic Data is just a part of what Generative AI can do for your business.
 Reach out to us to know more about Generative AI and how to make your business future-ready.